DUNE/computing-basics/_episodes/03-data-management.md

 | `ups depend dunesw v09_48_01d00 -q e20:prof` | Displays the dependencies for this version of dunesw           |

 > ## Exercise 4
-> * show all the dependencies of dunesw by using "ups depend dunesw $DUNESW_VERSION -q e20:prof" {: .challenge}
+> * Show all the dependencies of dunesw by using "ups depend dunesw $DUNESW_VERSION -q e20:prof" {: .challenge}

 >## UPS Documentation Links